xhayper/Bluetop/README.md

 # Bluetop

-Just a tauri app that load Bluesky as a desktop
+Just an Electron app that load Bluesky as a desktop